-A.4.4.3 Changing facilities and toilets
+A.3.4.3 Changing facilities and toilets

-Adequate, suitable and conveniently located changing facilities and toilets should be provided in all establishments.
-Toilets should be so designed as to ensure hygienic removal of waste matter.
-These areas should be well lighted, ventilated and where appropriate heated, and should not open directly to mineral waters handling areas.
-Hand washing facilities with warm or hot and cold water, a suitable hand-cleaning preparation, and with suitable hygienic means of drying hands, should be provided adjacent to toilets and in such a position that the employee will have to use them when returning to the processing area.
-Where hot and cold water are available mixing taps should be provided.
-Where paper towels are used, a sufficient number of dispensers and receptacles should be provided near each washing facility.
-Care should be taken that these receptacles for used paper towels are regularly emptied.
-Taps of a non-hand operatable type are desirable.
+- A.3.4.3.1 Adequate, suitable and conveniently located changing facilities and toilets should be provided in all establishments. - A.3.4.3.2 Toilets should be so designed as to ensure hygienic removal of waste matter.
+These areas should be well lighted, ventilated and where appropriate heated, and should not open directly to packaged drinking waters handling areas. - A.3.4.3.3 Hand washing facilities with warm or hot and cold water, a suitable hand-cleaning preparation, and with suitable hygienic means of drying hands, should be provided adjacent to toilets and in such a position that the employee will have to use them when returning to the processing area.
+Where hot and cold water are available mixing taps should be provided. - A.3.4.3.4 Where paper towels are used, a sufficient number of dispensers and receptacles should be provided near each washing facility.
+Care should be taken that these receptacles for used paper towels are regularly emptied. - A.3.4.3.5 Taps of a non-hand operatable type are desirable.
 Notices should be posted directing personnel to wash their hands after using the toilet.

-A.4.4.4 Hand washing facilities in natural mineral water processing areas
+A.3.4.4 Hand washing facilities in drinking water processing areas